-Data for this indicator are published annually by the AIHW in the Australia's mothers and babies reports; and biennially in reports such as the Aboriginal and Torres Strait Islander Health Performance Framework report and the Overcoming Indigenous Disadvantage reports.
-The numbers presented in these publications may differ slightly from those presented here as this measure is reported by state and territory of usual residence, and presents both crude rates and agestandardised rates.
+Data for this indicator are published annually by the AIHW in the Australia's mothers and babies reports (e.g. AIHW 2017); and biennially in reports such as the Aboriginal and Torres Strait Islander health performance framework (e.g. AHMAC 2017), and Overcoming Indigenous disadvantage (e.g. SCRGSP 2016).
+The numbers presented in these publications may differ slightly from those presented here as this measure is reported by state and territory of usual residence, and presents both crude rates and age-standardised rates.

-Data presented for this indicator for 2014 may not be consistent or comparable with data for earlier years.
+Data presented for this indicator for 2015 may not be consistent or comparable with data for earlier years.
 The introduction of the new standardised items progressively from July 2010 may have resulted in higher rates of smoking being reported, particularly for jurisdictions that previously only collected smoking status information at the first antenatal visit.
 For these jurisdictions, women who started smoking in pregnancy after the first antenatal visit and women who ceased smoking prior to their first antenatal visit may not have been counted as smokers whereas, under the standard data items, these women would be counted as smokers.
 Given the different timing and instruments for data collection on smoking during pregnancy, comparisons over time and between states and territories should be interpreted with caution.